-To load the application upgrade files:
+To load the application upgrade files, follow these steps:

-1. On the Service Manager server, create a folder (referred to as the Upgrade folder later in this document).
+1. On the HP Service Manager server, create a folder (referred to as the Upgrade folder later in this document).

 Note: Make sure that the Service Manager server process (sm) has write and execute privileges for this folder.